Public

 Downright rude and lazy | Patronizers | Unsolicited 'advice'

-First and foremost, I want to stress that like any tool, use or misuse of cell phones all boils down to individual responsibility.
-However, because of their highly portable and visible nature, cell phones have introduced a number of problems beyond the phone booth.
-While cell phones themselves are not inherently evil, the odds are good that their owners are--let me explain.
+First and foremost, I want to stress that like any tool, use or misuse of mobile phones all boils down to individual responsibility.
+However, because of their highly portable and visible nature, mobile phones have introduced a number of problems beyond the phone booth, including potential health concerns.
+While mobile phones themselves are not inherently bad, the odds are good that their owners may well be—let me explain.

-Why do I despise cell phones?
-They perpetuate rude and irresponsible behavior.
+Why do I despise mobile phones?
+They perpetuate the rude and irresponsible behavior of their owners.
 Some of my reasons include:

 Are they helpful?
 Sure, but only when used by someone who:

-Few people will dispute that when used responsibly, cell phones are capable of saving time, money, and again--lives.
+Few people will dispute that when used responsibly, mobile phones are capable of saving time, money, and again—lives.
 However, irresponsible use disrupts, distracts, and annoys.
 Jackie Chan's phone, for example, went off while he was filming a movie.
-From what I have seen, the majority of cell phone owners neither use them responsibly, nor have any desire to do so.
-Until that changes, cell phones will remain a nuisance.
+From my experience, the majority of mobile phone owners neither use them responsibly, nor show any desire to.
+Until that changes, mobile phones will remain both a real nuisance and a potential danger.

-Also known as "dragons" or "volcanoes".
+Also known as "dragons" or "volcanoes."
 In short, people who are intent on dying an early death, and taking others with them.
-It is a medical fact that second-hand smoke is more deadly than what smokers themselves inhale through their cigarette's filter.
-They create a choking stench, leave messes others usually have to clean up, ruin the experience of food, threatening others--and their own--health.
-There's a reason it's known as a "cancer stick".
+It is a medical fact that second-hand smoke is significantly more deadly than what smokers themselves inhale through their cigarette's filter.
+They also create a choking stench, leave messes others usually have to clean up, ruin the experience of food, threatening others—and their own—health.
+There's a reason it's known as a "cancer stick."

 How do you spot a leech?
 If someone:

-Some of these people show additional traits such as: being nosy, inconsiderate, insensitive, tactless, pushy or needlessly confrontational.
-Some will create problems and make others look bad through their complete lack of planning or timing...i.e. "a lack of planning on your part does not constitute an emergency on my part."
+Some of these people show additional traits such as: being nosy, inconsiderate, insensitive, tactless, pushy, or needlessly confrontational.
+Some will create problems and make others look bad through their complete lack of planning or timing: i.e. "Lack of planning on your part does not constitute an emergency on my part."
 Sadly, being gracious toward these people is like trying to pet a porcupine.

 These are people who:

 Has it ever bothered you when someone gave some 'helpful' advice or suggestions without your asking for it?
 Having been the recipient of this in the past, I trust I'm learning to never do it to someone else.
-Telling someone "You need to..." and "I think you should..." are two of the best ways to insert distance between any friendship, especially when speculation and lack of sufficient knowledge are the only things the 'advice' is based on.
+Telling someone "You need to..." and "I think you should..." are two of the fastest ways to insert distance between any friendship, especially when speculation and a judging spirit are the only things the 'advice' is based on.
 A lack of genuine compassion and understanding doesn't help, either.